JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

    val fakeUser = LoggedInUser(randomUUID(), "Jane Doe")
    ```

-1. Create a `Utils.kt` file in the `com.jetbrains.simplelogin.shared` package of the `shared/src/commonMain` directory and provide the `expect` declaration:
+1. Create the `Utils.kt` file in the `com.jetbrains.simplelogin.shared` package of the `shared/src/commonMain` directory and provide the `expect` declaration:

     ```kotlin
     package com.jetbrains.simplelogin.shared